Keltie Mac Kenzie, Canadian Heritage Program Advisor

 Life after King's

-After graduating from both the history and education programs at King’s, Keltie began working in museum education which enabled her to focus on her love for history more than she would have been able to in a typical classroom setting.
+After graduating from both the history and education programs at King’s, I began working in museum education which enabled me to focus on my love for history more than I would have been able to in a typical classroom setting.

-She worked in museum education for a number of years before landing her dream job with Canadian Heritage as a Senior Program Advisor.
-Her role involves using federal funding to promote stewardship and sustainability at arts and heritage sites across Canada.
+I worked in museum education for a number of years where I was involved with the Edmonton Historical Board and played a key role in the creation of Wheritage - an interactive cartography game of Fort Edmonton Park's built heritage.
+Following this, I landed my dream job with Canadian Heritage as a Senior Program Advisor.
+My role involves using federal funding to promote stewardship and sustainability at arts and heritage sites across Canada.

-In addition to her work with Canadian Heritage, Keltie currently sits as the public member on the Edmonton Historical Board Communications Committee where she advises the City of Edmonton on best practices for preservation of the city’s stories through commemoration, recognition, and preservation of local history.
+In addition to my work with Canadian Heritage, I currently sits as the public member on the Edmonton Historical Board Communications Committee where I have the opportunity to advise the City of Edmonton on best practices for preservation of the city’s stories through commemoration, recognition, and preservation of local history.